Four-week credit program

 July 6 - July 20

-For more than 30 years, students from all over the world have come to the University of Southern California's School of Architecture for a taste of college life and an introduction to college level study of architecture and design of the built environment.
-If you are considering a career in architecture, engineering or urban planning you will have the chance to try out your interests in a studio setting at one of the top architecture schools in the country.
+For more than 30 years, high school students from all over the world have come to the University of Southern California's School of Architecture for a taste of college life and an introduction to college level study of architecture and design of the built environment.
+If you are considering a career in architecture, engineering or urban planning you will have the chance to try out your interests in a studio setting at one of the top ten architecture schools in the country.

 The USC Exploration of Architecture program provides high school students from across the country and the world with an intensive and in-depth introduction to the world of architecture and the experience of an architectural education.
 The goal of the program is to help students make an educated decision regarding their own career direction while at the same time providing them with a wide exposure to the diverse and colorful surroundings of Los Angeles.

 The Exploration of Architecture summer high school program has been conducted at the USC School of Architecture since 1982.
 This highly successful and popular program has grown and developed into one of the most comprehensive and rewarding programs of its kind in the country.